 Lock and Willow have worked detecting bat and bird carcasses at wind farms.
 Currently, they’re working on a project with the Nina Mason Pulliam Ecolab at Marian University.
 This project supports preserving the population of Eastern Box Turtles.
 Researchers need to find the turtles, who are land-dwelling and tend to be well camouflaged in leaves, so they can attach radio transmitters to learn more about their range and behavior.

-Laura Holder, CPDT-KA, CNWI™, Executive Director of Midwest Conservation Dogs in Milwaukee, works across the upper Midwestern United States.
+Laura Holder, CPDT-KA, CNWI™, Executive Director of Conservation Dogs Collective in Milwaukee, works across the upper Midwestern United States.
 Working dogs employed at her company include Labs, Rough Collies, English Springer Spaniels, American Staffordshire Terriers, and mixed breeds.
 To date, she and her team have helped locate a variety of species for state and federal efforts.
 Those include the federally-endangered wood turtle, blue-spotted and tiger salamanders, and invasive wild parsnip.
 When not in the field, Holder and her team help educate students about the science behind canine scent detection training.
 The goal is to inspire youth to consider “out-of-the-box” conservation-oriented careers.

 Conservation Dog Training